But before fiction, I wrote other things. I wrote about the places I had visited, the people I had met, the events I had witnessed.

 This week I had my first article published in the Irish Times.
-I have written op-eds before, but always on behalf of other people.
+I have written such pieces before, but always on behalf of other people.
 Putting my name to this one felt both freeing, and terrifying.

 It was an article that grew out of a month I spent in Greece, speaking to volunteers involved in sea rescue efforts.
 These are people doing courageous, unpaid and essential work, saving extremely vulnerable people and families from drowning.
 And they are being blocked at every turn.

 When saving lives become a crime, The Irish Times, 27 Oct 2018

 The duty to assist vessels in distress is one of the most important rules of international maritime law.
 But in the Mediterranean, such assistance is increasingly being compromised by political pressure.

 In June, the NGO rescue ship Astral was told by the Maritime Rescue Coordination Centre in Rome to stand back and let the Libyan coast guard respond to a distress call from a refugee boat, only to hear afterwards that the approximately 100 people aboard had drowned.
 “The bodies of three children under the age of five have been retrieved,” said the IOM’s Christine Petre in a heart-breaking statement.
 “How many missing or dead total, we don't know for now.”

 Volunteer Jutta Nagel, who was aboard the NGO rescue vessel Sea-Watch 3 in April, described receiving a similar order when responding to a distress call.

 “We arrived and began handing out life-vests, making sure people were safe,” she said.
 One man held out a 12-day-old baby, pleading with Nagel to take it.

 At that moment, the Libyan coast guard arrived on scene.
 Nagel and her colleagues had to retreat, because – as directed by the coordination centre – the coast guard had priority over the rescue.